trankillity/deck_diablo3/README.md

 1. Look in Community Layouts for "Diablo III for Deck" by "trankillity".
 1. Apply the layout and enjoy!
 ##### Harder option
-1. Paste this URL into a browser in desktop mode on your Steam Deck - `xdg-open steam://controllerconfig/diablo%20iii/2854432738`
+1. Paste this into Konsole in desktop mode on your Steam Deck - `xdg-open steam://controllerconfig/diablo%20iii/2854432738`

 > If you are having trouble, feel free to reach out to me on the Steam Deck discord.